tango-controls/fandango/doc/recipes/DynamicDS_and_Simulators.rst

     UseEvents:always: Change events are always pushed at attribute evaluation, ignoring events configuration.
     UseEvents:push: Change events are pushed on any change, ignoring events configuration.
     UseEvents:archive: appended to any of the previous clauses, it will trigger archive together with change.
-    UseEvents:reg.*exp [:] no/yes/always/push: Only attributes that match the regular expression will be setup; but they will set even if no event is configured in database (to allow push if wanted).
+    UseEvents:reg.*exp...: Only attributes that match the regular expression will be setup; but they will set even if no event is configured in database (to allow push if wanted).

 Summary::